espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Pressure Bomb (Moderate).md

 * * *

 This tightly sealed metal container is filled with highly pressurized gas that can explode to release a powerful shockwave.
 A pressure bomb deals 2d4 bludgeoning damage and 2 bludgeoning splash damage.
-On a critical hit, the target is knocked [[Prone]].
+On a critical hit, the target is knocked [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]].

 Small or smaller targets are pushed 5 feet away from you.